January 17, 2025 3:16 am

 $10 x 5 nights x 2 people = $100

-You would leave $100 in an envelope at reception at the end of your Nile cruise.
-This approach ensures that all crew members, from the cabin steward to the unseen workers, are fairly compensated for their efforts.
+You leave $100 in an envelope at reception at the end of your Nile cruise.
+This approach ensures that all crew members, from the cabin steward to the unseen workers, receive fair compensation for their efforts.

 Tipping on Sleeper Train